IanHawke/maths-with-python-course/slides/chapter1_01_introduction.md

 16
 ```

+Notes: Whenever we do something we're going to want to see output: to check
+whether we did the right thing.
+The `print` function takes its input (here a
+*string*, `"Hello world"`, which are characters enclosed by quotes `"`) and
-Notes: Note that `**` raises the first number to the power of the second.
+displays the result to the screen.
+Note that `**` raises the first number to the power of the second.

 ---